Getting Into Top Engineering Colleges

 To enhance human health, safety, and enjoyment, engineers develop the newest products, services, and concepts.
 Engineers offer solutions to problems and opportunities that concern everyone.
 Engineers play a significant part in almost every aspect of human life, including the environment, energy, innovative product design, and national security.

-If you wonder “what can you do with an Engineering degree?” your career options are strongly correlated with the degree type you hold, and you likely already know what many of them are.
+If you wonder, “What can you do with an engineering degree?” your career options are strongly correlated with the degree type you hold, and you likely already know what many of them are.
 For instance:

 • Graduates in civil engineering design and maintain foundations, railroads, dams, and roadways.